Serial-Studio/Serial-Studio/examples/LorenzAttractor/README.md

 ## **Overview**

 This project demonstrates how to simulate and visualize the Lorenz attractor, a chaotic system of differential equations, using an Arduino board and [Serial Studio](https://serial-studio.github.io/).
-The Arduino program calculates the Lorenz system's chaotic trajectory in real-time and sends the resulting data (\(x\), \(y\), \(z\)) to Serial Studio for plotting.
+The Arduino program calculates the Lorenz system's chaotic trajectory in real-time and sends the resulting data ($x$, $y$, $z$) to Serial Studio for plotting.

 The Lorenz system, introduced by Edward Lorenz in 1963, is a set of three coupled differential equations commonly used to model atmospheric convection.
 Its iconic "butterfly-shaped" attractor has become a symbol of chaos theory.
 For more information on the Lorenz system, visit [this article](https://marksmath.org/visualization/LorenzExperiment/).